 Biosecurity New Zealand mounted a biosecurity response operation after finding a male Queensland fruit fly in a surveillance trap in Northcote in February 2019.
 Subsequently, a further 9 individual flies were detected in separate traps in the area up to July 2019.

-A Controlled Area Notice was in place, legally restricting the movement of fresh fruit, vegetables, and garden waste out of a specified zone.
-This was to contain any potential population of the insect pest which, had it established here, would significantly damage New Zealand’s horticulture industry and home gardens.
+A Controlled Area Notice was put in place, legally restricting the movement of fresh fruit, vegetables, and garden waste out of a specified zone.
+This was to contain any potential population of the insect pest which would have significantly damaged New Zealand’s horticulture industry and home gardens, had it established here.

-After 6 months of trapping without a detection, an intensive baiting programme throughout the spring of 2019, and the inspection of hundreds of kilos of fruit without a find, Biosecurity New Zealand has confidence there is no breeding population of the Queensland fruit fly in Northcote.
+After 6 months of trapping without a detection, an intensive baiting programme throughout the spring of 2019, and the inspection of hundreds of kilos of fruit without a find, Biosecurity New Zealand had confidence there was no breeding population of the Queensland fruit fly in Northcote.